dhruvasagar/vim-prosession/README.md

 ProSession provides command `:Prosession` which completes session file names from the sessions directory configured by `g:prosession_dir` (default `~/.vim/session/`) or completes directory names to start new sessions for.
-For more details check `:help procession`.
+For more details check `:help prosession`.

 ## Change Log
 See [CHANGELOG.md](https://github.com/dhruvasagar/vim-prosession/blob/master/CHANGELOG.md)